NIRSpec – the Near-Infrared Spectrograph on JWST

 Depending on the source brightness and the astrophysical problem at hand, the prism and gratings allow the user to disperse the target light by different amounts, and separate adjacent wavelengths to a relative accuracy (or spectral resolution) of R = 30-300 (prism), 500-1300 (medium-resolution gratings), or 1400-3600 (high-resolution gratings).

 The detector focal plane consists of two HgCdTe sensor chip assemblies.
 Each chip is a 2D array of 2048 × 2048 pixels, 18 micron pitch, hybridised onto a dedicated Read-Out-Integrated Circuit.
 Two Application Specific Integrated Circuits (ASICs) control the detector chips and digitise their extremely low analogue signals.
 Each pixel can be individually addressed and read out in a non-destructive way.
 A Molybdenum structure protects the detectors from stray light and radiation.
-Mounted onto the back of the camera optics, via three M-flexure mounts (120 degrees apart to optimise their mechanical stability), the detectors are cooled by a dedicated radiator and are kept at an operating temperature of about -233 °C (~ 40 K) with an accuracy of about 20 thousandths of a degree.
-In order to meet the extremely demanding thermal requirements the detector and ASCI dissipation must be less than 44 mW, a very challenging value.
+Mounted onto the back of the camera optics, via three M-flexure mounts (120 degrees apart to optimise their mechanical stability), the detectors are cooled by a dedicated radiator and kept at an operating temperature of about -233 °C (~ 40 K) with an accuracy of about 20 thousandths of a degree.
+In order to meet the extremely demanding thermal requirements, the combined detector and ASIC heat dissipation must be less than 44 mW, a very challenging value.

 A highly modular optical design